Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Saints stats and trends

-- The Saints have been underdogs by 2.5 points or more four times this season and have covered the spread every time.
+- This year, the Saints have an ATS record of 4-0 in their four games as an underdog of 2.5 points or more.

-- New Orleans' games this year have hit the over on five of nine set point totals (55.6%).
+- New Orleans has gone over the point total in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- The Saints rack up 24.7 points per game, comparable to the 23.1 the Eagles allow.
+- The Saints put up 24.7 points per game, comparable to the 23.1 the Eagles allow.

-- When New Orleans scores more than 23.1 points, it is 4-1 against the spread and 4-1 overall.
+- New Orleans is 4-1 against the spread and 4-1 overall in games when it puts up more than 23.1 points.

-- When New Orleans amasses more than 349.5 yards, the team is 3-2 against the spread and 2-3 overall.
+- New Orleans is 3-2 against the spread and 2-3 overall when the team piles up over 349.5 yards.

-- The Saints have turned the ball over eight times, one fewer times than the Eagles have forced turnovers (9).
+- The Saints have eight giveaways this season, while the Eagles have nine takeaways.

 Home and road insights

-- On the road, New Orleans is 3-2 against the spread, and 3-2 overall.
+- In away games, New Orleans is 3-2 against the spread, and 3-2 overall.

-- The Saints have one win ATS (1-2) as 2.5-point underdogs or more on the road.
+- Away from home, the Saints have one win ATS (1-2) as 2.5-point underdogs or more.

-- New Orleans has gone over the total twice in five road games this season.
+- This season, in five away games, New Orleans has hit the over twice.

 Powered by Data Skrive.